Law Firm Defending the Rights of Those Accused of Assault and Battery in Long Beach

 - Attorney Jerry Nicholson, one of the best criminal defense lawyers in Long Beach according to client reviews, has nearly 40 years of legal experience.

 - Our award winning law firm will provide you with honest advice so you thoroughly understand your legal options.

-- Our attorneys are aggressive in the courtroom when it comes to defending your rights and fighting for justice.
+- Our attorneys are aggressive in the courtroom when it comes to defending your rights and fighting for justice, and have earned

 - Having a lawyer is crucial if you have been charged with a crime, especially a lawyer from one of the top law firms in Long Beach.